schier-brothers/DnDeep-backend/README.md

     "description": "Endnu en test før jeg oploader det"

 }
- POST Request to http://localhost:3000/characters/characterId (if on local host) with a Json body similar to seen bellow will update the given parameters of the Character with characterId.
+PATCH request to http://localhost:3000/characters/{characterId} (if on local host) with a Json body similar to seen bellow will update the given parameters of the Character with characterId.
 [
 	{"propName":"name", "value": "Emil Schier Christiansen"},
 	{"propName":"level", "value": "10"}
 ]